theshreyashguy/farmai/README.md

 - **User Authentication**: Secure login and registration for farmers.
 - **Data Management**: Efficient storage and retrieval of data related to crops, weather, and soil conditions.
 - **API Services**: RESTful APIs to facilitate communication between the mobile app and the backend.
-- **Marketplace Integration**: Backend support for the marketplace features, including product listings, transactions, and payment processing.

 ## DevOps and Kubernetes